terraform-linters/tflint/docs/user-guide/plugins.md

 Plugins under the terraform-linters organization (AWS/GCP/Azure ruleset plugins) can use the built-in signing key, so this attribute can be omitted.

-## Compatibility Notice

-AWS plugin is bundled with the TFLint binary for backward compatibility, so you can use it without installing it separately.
-And it is automatically enabled when your Terraform configuration requires AWS provider.

 ## Avoiding rate limiting

 When you install plugins with `tflint --init`, call the GitHub API to get release metadata.
 This is typically an unauthenticated request with a rate limit of 60 requests per hour.